bonomani/devmon/docs/TEMPLATES.md

 {ifName}{ifAliasBox}|{ifSpeed}|{ifStat.color}{ifStat}{ifStat.errors}
 ```
 - The first line: The special keyword `TABLE:`(case sensitive, no leading whitespace allowed) alerts Devmon that
 the we are in a table definition.
 Devmon will constructs an HTML table.
-Table options can be set immediately
+Table options MUST be set immediately
 after the 'TABLE:' tag on the same line.

 - The next line is `table header line`: The column separator is '|'.
 By default, column content is